coiled/benchmarks/AB_environments/README.md

 The file offers a `targets` list.
 These can be test directories, individual test files, or individual tests that you wish to run.

+The file offers a `markers` string expression, to be passed to the `-m` pytest parameter if present.
+See setup.cfg for the available ones.

 `h2o_datasets` is a list of datasets to run through in `tests/benchmarks/test_h2o.py`.
 Refer to the file for the possible choices.